avaframe/AvaFrame/docs/moduleAna3AIMEC.rst

      the first simulation is taken as reference and a warning is raised.

-Perform path-domain transformation
+Perform thalweg-domain transformation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, the transformation from (x,y) coordinate system (where the original rasters lie in) to
 (s,l) coordinate system is applied given a new domain width (``domainWidth``).
 This is done by
 :py:func:`ana3AIMEC.aimecTools.makeDomainTransfo`.
 A new grid corresponding to the new domain
-(following the avalanche path) is built with a cell size defined by the reference simulation
+(following the avalanche thalweg) is built with a cell size defined by the reference simulation
 (default) or  ``cellSizeSL`` if provided.
 The transformation information are stored in
 a ``rasterTransfo`` dictionary (see :py:func:`ana3AIMEC.aimecTools.makeDomainTransfo` for more details).